openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 This section provides the structural overview of the Linux, Windows and macOS workflows.

-The structure for all of them is largely the same:
+The structure for all of them is mostly the same:
 1. Clone OpenVINO repository and required resources
 2. Install build dependencies
 3. Build OpenVINO from source